Yucan-G/parallel-k-P-core-decomposition-code/README.md

 * meta-path file

   A meta-path consists of edge types, in which the negative numbers denote reverse edge types.
 The first line of the file is the length of the meta-path.
+  For HomBCore, the first line of the file should contain 2 integers: length of the meta-path and type of the first vertex in meta-path.
+* vertices file

+  Record the vertex type of each vertex, in which the i-th line record the vertex type of the i-th vertex.
+  Nessesary for HomBCore, other algorithms only need HIN file and meta-path file.
 * file path

   File paths can be changed at the begining of the source code